-- Customer service really matters because websites can have issues.
+- Customer service really matters because private practice websites can have issues.
 Being able to reach out to expert support and get your problem solved is hard to put a price on.

 Now you might be wondering, Which hosting provider should I choose?
 We recommend considering the following popular hosting providers:

 - HostGator (starting at $2.75/mo)